Journey to the Center of the Earth (1959 film)

-Journey to the Center of the Earth (also called Jules Verne's Journey to the Center of the Earth) is a 1959 American science fiction adventure film in color by De Luxe, distributed by 20th Century Fox.
-The film, produced by Charles Brackett and directed by Henry Levin, stars James Mason, Pat Boone, and Arlene Dahl.
-Bernard Herrmann wrote the film score, and the film's storyline was adapted by Charles Brackett from the 1864 novel of the same name by Jules Verne.
+Journey to the Center of the Earth (also called Jules Verne's Journey to the Center of the Earth) is a 1959 American science fiction adventure film directed by Henry Levin and starring James Mason, Pat Boone, Arlene Dahl, and Diane Baker.
+Based on the 1864 novel of the same name by Jules Verne, it was written for the screen by Charles Brackett (who also produced) and Walter Reisch.
+Bernard Herrmann wrote the film score.

+The film was released by 20th Century Fox on December 16, 1959.
+It was a commercial success and well received by critics, earning three Academy Award nominations.

 Plot

 In 1880 Edinburgh, Professor Sir Oliver Lindenbrook, a geologist at the University of Edinburgh, is given a piece of volcanic rock by his admiring student, Alec McEwan, who is in love with Lindenbrook's niece Jenny.
 Finding the rock unusually heavy, Lindenbrook discovers a plumb bob inside bearing a cryptic inscription.
-Lindenbrook and Alec discover that it was left by a scientist named Arne Saknussemm, who, almost 300 years earlier, had found a passage to the center of the Earth by descending into the volcano Snæfellsjökull, in western Iceland.
+Lindenbrook and Alec discover that it was left by a scientist named Arne Saknussemm, who, almost 100 years earlier, had found a passage to the center of the Earth by descending into the volcano Snæfellsjökull, in western Iceland.
 After translating the message, Lindenbrook immediately sets off with Alec to follow in the Icelandic pioneer's footsteps.

 Professor Göteborg, upon receiving correspondence from Lindenbrook regarding the message, attempts to reach the Earth's center first.
 Lindenbrook and McEwan chase him to Iceland.
 There, Göteborg and his assistant kidnap and imprison them in a cellar.
 They are freed by local Hans Bjelke and his pet duck Gertrud.
 They later find Göteborg dead in his hotel room.
 Lindenbrook finds potassium cyanide crystals in Göteborg's goatee and concludes that he was murdered.

 Göteborg's widow, Carla, who initially believed Lindenbrook was trying to capitalize on her deceased husband's work, learns the truth.
 She provides the equipment and supplies that her husband had accumulated, including much sought after Ruhmkorff lamps, but only on the condition that she accompanies them to protect her husband's reputation.
 Lindenbrook grudgingly agrees.
 Hans and Gertrud also join the new expedition.

 On a specific date, they mark the sunrise's exact location on Snæfellsjökull and descend into the Earth from there, following markings left by Saknussemm.
 However, they are not alone.
 Göteborg's murderer, Count Saknussemm, believes that, as Saknussemm's descendant, only he has the right to be there.
 He and his manservant trail the group secretly.
 When Alec becomes separated from the others, he comes upon Saknussemm.
 When Alec refuses to take the place of Saknussemm's servant, who has died from overexertion, Saknussemm shoots Alec in the arm.
 Lindenbrook locates them through the gunshot's echoes and, after a quick trial for murder, sentences Saknussemm to death.
 No one is willing to execute him, however, so they reluctantly take him along.